Baha2Odeh/wp-gif-player/readme.txt

 * Does stop
 * Loads GIF-files on-demand for faster page load times
 * Plays only one GIF at a time
-* Creates a preview images automatically
+* Creates preview images automatically
 * GIFs can be added easily with the Add GIF Button
 + Supports parallel uploads
 * Simple installation